mehersaipreetam/adk-a2a-lab/README.md

 # Agent Development Kit (ADK) and Agent-to-Agent (A2A) Lab

 This repository serves as a learning lab for two key technologies:
-1. Google's Agent Development Kit (ADK)
+1. Google's Agent Development Kit (ADK): Build intelligent agents
-2. Agent-to-Agent (A2A) Protocol
+2. Agent-to-Agent (A2A) Protocol: Make agents talk to each other

+## Overview

+This lab is structured in two parts:
+1. **ADK Implementation**: Learn to build standalone agents
+2. **A2A Implementation**: Learn to connect agents

 ## Quick Start